Coral Reefs Biome

 For most reef building corals to survive they need to have a few special requirements met.
 For example, at any time the average water temperature can not be less than about 18-20 degrees Celsius.
-For this reason, tropical coral reefs are generally found between 30 deg.
-North and 30 deg.
-South of the Equator.
+For this reason, tropical coral reefs are generally found between 30 degrees north and 30 degrees south of the Equator.

-Since there is no shortage of sunlight nutrients soon become the limiting factor for primary producers.
+Since there is no shortage of sunlight, nutrients soon become the limiting factor for primary producers.
 So the waters around tropical coral reefs are in fact relatively nutrient poor.
 Yet still, they support this incredible diversity of life.
 The answer to the energy equation is working together.
 Most corals have developed a symbiotic relationship with a small microalgae called a zooxanthellae.
 This small dinoflagellate is incorporated in the coral tissue and actually is what gives corals their beautiful colors.
-As other algae, the zooxanthellae use sunlight to photosynthesis and it produces so much energy that it can also provide the coral with almost all of its energy needs (scientists have found that about 98% of the energy may be from the zooxanthellae).
+As other algae, the zooxanthellae use sunlight to photosynthesize and produce so much energy that it can also provide the coral with almost all of its energy needs (scientists have found that about 98 percent of the energy may be from the zooxanthellae).
 In return the algae can take up nutrient-rich waste products from the coral.
 Because of this symbiotic relationship corals can only grow relatively close to the surface where the water is clear enough for the zooxanthellae to perform photosynthesis.

 The hard coral reef structure is made of calcium carbonate that the coral secretes as it grows and expands the colony.